equinor/python-intermediate/README.md

 # Python intermediate 2 days course

 Welcome to the Python Intermediate 2 days course for Equinor ASA.
-This entire course is available under the Creative Commons Attribution Share Alike 4.0 International license (cc-by-4.0).
+This entire course is available under the _**Creative Commons** Attribution Share Alike 4.0 International license_ (cc-by-4.0).

+>**You are free to:**
+>
+>* **Share** — copy and redistribute the material in any medium or
+>  format
+>* **Adapt** — remix, transform, and build upon the material for any
+>  purpose, even commercially.
+>
+>This license is acceptable for Free Cultural Works.
+>
+>The licensor cannot revoke these freedoms as long as you follow the
+>license terms.

+## About this course

+This course is an intermediate level course in Python programming.
+We will go through and learn _intermediate_ concepts, and get hands-on experience with these concepts.
+Obviously, reading about topics and concepts in programming is _never a substitute for programming_!
+You will not be an intermediate level programmer after this course, but you will have the tools available to become one.

-We assume familiarity with all basic types of Python, including `set`, `dict`, `tuple`, some functional programming tools in Python such as `map`, `filter`, `zip`, object oriented programming, organization of Python modules as well as file management.
+As this is not the basic course in Python, we _assume familiarity with all basic types_ of Python, including `set`, `dict`, `tuple`, some functional programming tools in Python such as `map`, `filter`, `zip`, object oriented programming, organization of Python modules as well as file management.
+We also assume a certain level of programming maturity; the _Warming up_ exercise should be quite feasible.

 ## Table of contents